mjdamgaard/UP-Web-Project/README.md

 As mentioned, the prototype at [up-web.org](https://www.up-web.org) is currently still a few weeks from being ready to showcase.
 But let us try to give a quick overview of how that website will function in order to allow users to create web applications in a modular and collaborative way.

-When a user has uploaded a project directory containing some components that they want to make available for others, they can create a new entity in the database for each of these components.
-These entities will include defining information about the entity, including the internal URL for importing it into another script, a description of the component, and also a link to a GitHub repository containing the source code.
-By using GitHub this way, it allows users to identify themselves as authors of the code.
-And it allows users to choose the license for their source code.
-By choosing a open-source, copy-left license, it signals that other users are free to build upon your solutions and to use them in other projects.
+When a user has uploaded a project directory containing some app components that they want to make available for others, they can create a new entity in the database for each of these components.
+These entities will contain defining information about the component, including the internal URL for importing it into another script, as well as a description of it, and also a link to a GitHub repository containing the source code.
+By using GitHub this way, it allows users to identify themselves as authors of the code, and it also allows users to choose the license for their source code.
+By choosing an open-source, copy-left license, it signals that other users are free to build upon your solutions and to use them in other projects.

-Using GitHub also this way also automatically gives us an online backup of the source code, which means that if a service provider somehow fails, maybe from being hacked, or maybe the userbase loses trust in them, then it is easier to which to another.
-And it is easier to copy projects onto a new service provider in the network in general.
-The admins of a project directory will also be able to download backups of the public user data held in relational tables, which means that this data can also be backed up and copied onto other service provider nodes in the network.
+Using GitHub this way also automatically gives us an online backup of the source code, which means that if a service provider somehow fails — maybe from being hacked, or maybe the userbase loses trust in them — then user can easily just copy projects onto a new service provider in the network.
+Furthermore, the admins of a project directories will also be able to download backups of the public user data held in relational database tables, which means that this data can also be backed up and copied onto other service provider nodes in the network.

 When an entity representing a component is added to the database, the user will be able to navigate to a category of all 'App components' on the website, and submit the component entity to that category.
-Other users will then be able to try it out and to up-rate it among the existing components.
+Other users will then be able to view it and try it out, and to up-rate it among the existing components in the category.

-This main category of 'App components' will initially provide a good way for users to share web applications with each other.
-But as the list grows, at will be necessary with subcategories as well.
-In order to get that, the website allows users to submit entities representing subcategories as well.
-And in the same way the user can submit and up-rate components for the outer 'App components' category, they will also be able to submit and up-rate subcategories to this category.
-This could e.g. be a subcategory of 'Social media apps,' or 'Games,' or 'UI utility components,' etc.
+This main category of 'App components' will thus initially provide a good way for users to share web applications with each other.
+But as the list grows, it will be necessary with subcategories as well.
+In order to get that, the website also allows users to submit entities representing subcategories as well, and to up-rate them as well, exactly in the same way that they are able to submit and rate members of the category.
+Examples of subcategories for the 'App components' category might include a category of 'Social media apps,' or 'Games,' or 'UI utility components,' etc.

-And of course, each of these subcategories can then again get their own subcategories, and so on, giving us a growing tree of component categories.
+And of course, each of these subcategories can then again get their own subcategories, and so on, giving us a growing tree full of different kinds of components.
 With such a tree, users will be able to categorize their new solutions precisely, and others will be able to find these solutions easily, simply be going down the tree of categories until they find exactly the category of components that they are looking for.

 ## An "Everything Website"

-The 'App components' tree will be available on its own web page of at [up-web.org](https://www.up-web.org), accessed from the header menu.
+The 'App components' tree will be available on its own web page at [up-web.org](https://www.up-web.org), accessed from the header menu.
 But what will be on the home page of the website, then?
 Which component should be shown here?

-Here we will actually also give the reins completely to the users, and have them decide what the index page should contain.
-The 'App components' tree might thus contain a category specifically of 'Home pages.'
-So why not simply choose the top-rated one in that category?
+Here we will actually also give the reins completely to the users, and have them decide what this index page should contain.
+The 'App components' tree thus ought to contain a category specifically of 'Home pages.'
+And why not simply choose the top-rated one in that category as the home page of the website?

 Sure, the website might start with a default home page, and with a high enough rating that it will take decent amount of user votes to surpass it.
-But after that, it is completely up to the users.
+But after that, it is completely up to the users how the home page should look.

 Furthermore, we will implement two components that will hopefully see a lot of use.
 First, there will be a component that doesn't have any content by default, but only a prop (i.e. a 'property' in React terminology) defining a component category.
 And when this component is loaded, all it does is to fetch the top-rated component in that given category, import it dynamically, and then display it inside of it.
 This component is indeed what will be used for the home page, namely with a category prop pointing to the 'Home pages' category.

-So when making a new web page, whether as a candidate for the home page or a completely different page, the author is able to make parts of that page variable such that they are updated continuously, without the authors intervention, to be the best versions of themselves, according the the category's description, that is currently available.
-For instance, if the page is some Wikipedia-like article, say, about a person, the author of article component is able to define a category of components for an 'Early life' section, or any other section in the article.
+So when making a new web page, whether as a candidate for the home page or a completely different page, the author is able to make parts of that page variable such that they are updated continuously, without the authors intervention, to be the best versions of themselves that is currently available in the network.
+For instance, if the page is some Wikipedia-like article, say, about a person, the author of article component is able to define a category of components for an 'Early life' section for that person, or any other section in the article.
 And by using this "self-updating" component, as we might call it, the whole article can thus become self-updating in this way.

-Second, we will also implement a similar component but for internal links on the website.
-Rather than displaying the top-rated component for a given category, these link component will then lead to the top-rated component of the given category.
-That way, a web page can thus also utilize "self-updating" links.
+Second, we will also implement a similar component but for internal links on the website, which, rather than displaying the top-rated component for the given category, will instead lead to that component when the user clicks the link.
+That way, a web page can thus also utilize "self-updating" links, as we might call them.

 With these ingredients, we can thus essentially get an "Everything Website," namely where all kinds of web apps can be accessed, and where apps and pages can automatically update themselves with the latest best solutions, without requiring the authors of the components to continuously intervene in this process.